Home hemodialysis: History of home hemodialysis

 In September 1964 the London group (led by Shaldon) started dialysis treatment at home.
 In the late 1960s, Shaldon introduced HHD in Germany.

 Home hemodialysis machines have changed considerably since the inception of the practice.
 Nosé's machine consisted of a coil (to transport the blood) placed in a household (electric) washing machine filled with dialysate.
 It did not have a pump and blood transport through the coil was dependent on the patient's heart.
 The dialysate was circulated by turning on the washing machine (which mixed the dialysate and resulted in some convection) and Nosé's experiments show that this indeed improved the clearance of toxins.

 In the USA there has been a large decline in home hemodialysis over the past 30 years.
 In the early 1970s, approximately 40% of patients used it.
 Today, it is used by approximately 0.4%.
-In other countries HNHD use is much higher.
-In Australia approximately 11% of ESRD patients use HNHD.
+In other countries NHHD use is much higher.
+In Australia approximately 11% of ESRD patients use NHHD.

 The large decline in HHD seen in the 1970s and early 1980s is due to several factors.
 It coincides with the introduction and arise of continuous ambulatory peritoneal dialysis (CAPD) in the late 1970s, an increase in the age and the number of comorbidities (degree of "sickness") in the ESRD population, and, in some countries such USA, changes in how dialysis care is funded (which lead to more hospital-based hemodialysis).